wooseopkim/restic-arm64/restic-arm64/README.md

 ## I know, but why not [`mazzolino/restic`](https://hub.docker.com/r/mazzolino/restic)?

 Because that is another layer on the top of `restic` source.
 This project takes a different approach, and aims to provide "not official but works the same as the official one" images.

-## Does it work?

-The workflow tests if the image works after pushing it.
-If anything is wrong, please feel free to submit PRs or issues.

-## Can I trust you?

-Maybe.
-No changes are intended to the source code.
-You can see what's happening at the [`Actions` tab](../../actions).
-If you still can't trust me, you can fork this repository.